perladvent/perldotcom/content/article/_pub_1999_06_yapc.md

 {
-   "draft" : null,
+   "categories" : "community",
    "slug" : "/pub/1999/06/yapc",
+   "date" : "1999-06-30T00:00:00-08:00",
    "tags" : [],
-   "date" : "1999-06-30T00:00:00-08:00",
-   "description" : " Yet Another Perl Conference, also known as YAPC, wasn't just another conference, it was incredible.
-Kevin Lenzo YAPC was thought up and coordinated by Kevin Lenzo of Carnegie Mellon University.
-The idea was to have a &quot;grass roots&quot; Perl...", "thumbnail" : null,
-   "categories" : "community",
    "title" : "Dispatch from YAPC",
+   "draft" : null,
-   "image" : null,
+   "thumbnail" : null,
    "authors" : [
       "brent-michalski"
-   ]
+   ],
+   "description" : " Yet Another Perl Conference, also known as YAPC, wasn't just another conference, it was incredible.
+Kevin Lenzo YAPC was thought up and coordinated by Kevin Lenzo of Carnegie Mellon University.
+The idea was to have a &quot;grass roots&quot; Perl...", "image" : null
 }